AVeske/ai-coach/README.md

 ## 4. Project Status
 - Functional prototype
-- Rep detection works reliably across multiple exercises
+- Rep detection has been implemented and tested across multiple exercises
 - Per-repetition analysis implemented
-- Feedback generation integrated
+- Structured feedback generation has been integrated into the prototype
 - UI and evaluation still being refined

 This project is not production-ready, but demonstrates core system functionality and design.

 ## 5. Relevance to Robotics and Data Science

-This project aligns with key topics in Robotics and Data Science:
+This project aligns with several core topics in Robotics and Data Science, especially where software systems must interpret physical-world input and transform it into structured decisions.

+### Relevant areas include:

-- Computer Vision — human pose estimation from visual input
+- Computer Vision — extracting human pose information from video
-- Time-Series Analysis — extracting structure from temporal signals
+- Time-Series Analysis — identifying movement patterns from temporal signals
-- Signal Processing — smoothing and feature extraction from noisy data
+- Signal Processing — smoothing and interpreting noisy motion data
-- Machine Learning Integration — using pre-trained models in a pipeline
+- Machine Learning Integration — using a pre-trained pose estimation model as part of a larger system
-- Intelligent Systems — combining data-driven and rule-based reasoning
+- Intelligent Systems — combining learned components with interpretable rule-based logic
-- Human Movement Analysis — interpreting physical actions computationally
+- Physical Movement Analysis — computational interpretation of real-world motion

-It demonstrates the ability to:
+The project demonstrates an ability to:

-- build data pipelines from raw input to structured output
+- build a pipeline from raw visual input to structured output
+- process and analyze temporal motion data
-- design interpretable evaluation systems
+- design interpretable decision logic for real-world movement analysis
-- apply theoretical concepts to a practical, real-world problem
+- apply programming and data processing to a practical problem involving physical behavior